How to Apply

 you what you need to know to get certified.

-registration requirements, English courses and the evaluation of credentials.
+requirements, language proficiency tests and the evaluation of credentials.

 The College holds regular information sessions for internationally educated teachers.